 The Register of Historic Kansas Places is the state’s official list of historically significant properties.
 The state register was established in 1977.

-In 2018, the Lincoln County Economic Development Foundation (LCEDF) received a grant from the Kansas Historical Society to conduct a survey of downtown Sylvan Grove.
+The Lincoln County Economic Development Foundation (LCEDF) received a grant from the Kansas Historical Society in 2018 to conduct a survey of downtown Sylvan Grove.
 The primary purpose of the survey was to determine if the overall downtown district (and/or individual properties within it) would be eligible for any historic designations that could open up financial resources to property owners to help maintain and improve their properties.

-If you have any questions about the survey or on the benefits of historic designations, please feel free to contact the LCEDF at LcedfDirector@Outlook.com, 785-524-8954, or visit the office in the county courthouse at 216 E Lincoln Ave., Lincoln, Kansas.
+If you have any questions about the historic designations and its benefits, please feel free to contact the LCEDF at LcedfDirector@Outlook.com, 785-524-8954, or visit the office in the County Courthouse at 216 E Lincoln Ave., Lincoln, Kansas.

 Sylvan Grove Historic Survey 2019 – Final report includes many historic and current photos of the downtown, identification of various architectural styles, methodology for survey work and final recommendations.

-Sylvan Grove Presentation 2019 – June Presentation to the Sylvan Grove community.
+Sylvan Grove Presentation 2019 – June, 2019, presentation to the Sylvan Grove community.